Neo-Ciber94/seria/README.md

 const result = await seria.parseStream(stream);
 ```

-If you serialize a value that contains any `Promise` you need to serialize using a stream or use `seria.stringifyWithPromises` which resolve all the promises.
+If you serialize a value that contains any `Promise` you need to serialize using a stream or use `seria.stringifyAsync` which resolve all the promises.

 ## Supported Data Types